carpentries/instructor-training/episodes/12-live.md

 > [discussed earlier]({{ site.root }}/04-study/).
 {: .callout}

-> ## Discussion
+> ## Up and Down
 >
-> What are some of the advantages of live coding?
-What are
+> What are some of the advantages and challenges of live coding
-> some of the challenges?
+> from both a learner's and an instructor's point of view?
 {: .challenge}

 ## Live Coding Top 10